-The purpose of this non-academic appeals policy is to provide the framework within which students have the right to be heard in a fair and impartial manner regarding decisions about their non-academic misconduct, which impact their student record, standing and/or continuance within the University community.
-The decisions eligible for appeal include the imposition of sanctions as specified in "Policy 9014 Student Rights and Responsibilities" that may range from verbal warnings up to and including expulsion from the University.
+The non-academic appeals policy provides the framework within which students have the right to be heard in a fair and impartial manner regarding decisions about their non-academic misconduct, which impact their student record, standing and/or continuance within the University community.
+The decisions eligible for appeal include the imposition of sanctions as specified in Policy 9014 Student Rights and Responsibilities that may range from verbal warnings up to and including expulsion from the University.